I made an amazing one-day trip from Madrid to backpack the Roman Aqueduct of Segovia

 The water is then channelled underground again, before re-emerging on the far side of the Alcázar de Segovia:

-Through the old town of Segovia, you can follow the water course.
-It is marked by these little plaques:
+Through the old town of Segovia, you can follow the water course, which is marked by these little plaques:

 Of course, there is more to Segovia than just the Roman Aqueduct.
 The old town of Segovia is pretty interesting too.
 The Plaza Mayor is awesome with the Catedral de Segovia: